Jimmie Davis: First term as governor (1944–1948)

 Davis was elected governor as a Democrat in 1944.
 Among those eliminated in the primary were State Senator Ernest S. Clements of Oberlin in Allen Parish, freshman U.S. Representative James H. Morrison of Hammond in Tangipahoa Parish, and Sam Caldwell, the mayor of Shreveport.
 Davis and Caldwell had served together earlier in Shreveport municipal government.

 In the runoff, Davis defeated Lewis L. Morgan, an elderly attorney and former U.S. representative from Covington, the seat of St. Tammany Parish, who had been backed by former Governor Earl Kemp Long and New Orleans Mayor Robert Maestri.
 In the runoff, Davis received 251,228 (53.6 percent) to Morgan's 217,915 (46.4 percent).

 Louisiana established its first civil service system under Davis, who appointed two of the leaders of the impeachment effort against Huey Long.
 He named Cecil Morgan of Shreveport to the Louisiana Civil Service Commission.
 Morgan was succeeded in the Louisiana House by Rupert Peyton of Shreveport, who also served as an aide to Davis.
 In addition, Davis retained the anti-Long Ralph Norman Bauer of St. Mary Parish as House speaker, a selection made originally in 1940 by Sam Jones.

 Earl Long was seeking the lieutenant governorship on the Lewis Morgan "ticket" and led in the first primary in 1944, but he lost the runoff to J. Emile Verret of New Iberia, then the president of the Iberia Parish School Board.

 Davis kept his hand in show business, and set a record for absenteeism during his first term.
 He made numerous trips to Hollywood to make Western "horse operas."

 Under the term limit provision of the state constitution then in effect, Davis was limited to a single non-consecutive term in office.

-During Davis’s first term as governor, a number of progressive measures were carried out including increased welfare benefits, new tuberculosis hospitals, and a near-doubling of a per-pupil appropriation for education.
+During Davis’s first term as governor, a number of progressive measures were carried out including additional money for school lunches, increased welfare benefits, new tuberculosis hospitals, and a near-doubling of a per-pupil appropriation for education.
 This latter measure gave education “the biggest boost in the state’s history,” according to one observer.
 Additionally, Davis signed legislation creating a driver's licensing system, even going as far as to be the first licensed driver under this system.
 Other legislation signed by Davis funded the construction of new hospitals and roads, raised teachers' salaries, and created the state employee pension fund, the Louisiana State Employees’ Retirement System (LASERS).